-This problem was addressed in [1, 2, 6] by allowing every machine to "block" selected connections.
+This technical problem was addressed in [1, 2, 7] by allowing every machine to "block" selected connections.
 (To do so, a machine could set its so-called "length function" for that connection to zero.)
-So for example, the ideal-model adversary $A_2$ may-from a certain point in time on-block all connections from the user H, when the corresponding real-model adversary would have halted or blocked this connection.
-Thus, H is not able to "kill" $A_2$ anymore.
-Similarly, an ideal functionality is now able to "block" selected ports.
+So for example, the ideal-model adversary A2 may from a certain point in time on-block all connections from the user H, when the corresponding real-model adversary would have halted or blocked this connection.
+Thus, H is not able to "kill" A2 anymore, while A2 may still service requests from the functionality.